johnashu/transfer-quickstart/README.md

 payment from the account you've just connected to.
 Click Accept, and your payment is submitted.

-To make subsequent payments with the same account, select the account you've previously connected, enter an amount, and click "Pay".
-Plaid will once again display the authorization form, and then submit your payment.
+To make subsequent transfers with the same account, select the account you've previously connected, enter an amount, and click "Transfer".
+Plaid will once again display the authorization form, and then submit your transfer.

 ### How it works